I appreciate that you took the time to check out my review.

 Is Mint Builder a SCAM?

-Sustaining such a business model can be an arduous task since the compensation plan is more focused on awarding its members for improving their chain by inviting others into the platform.
+However, sustaining such a business model can be arduous since the compensation plan focuses more on awarding its members for improving their chain by inviting others into the platform.

 Mint Builder offers you two options to make money from this platform: